cau-se/esm-architecture-analysis-replication-package/README.md

-# Earth System Model - Architecture Recovery, Analysis and Remodularization Replication-Package
+# Earth System Model - Architecture Recovery, Analysis and Restructuring Replication-Package

 This package contains information to perform architecture recovery and analysis, and supports remodularization proposals for Earth System Models (ESM).
 This README.md only provides an